 Recently, Kline et al. treated eight children with advanced HIV disease (median CD4 count: 42 cells/mm3) with a combination of stavudine (d4T) and ddI over 24 weeks.(8) All participants had received prior d4T monotherapy.
 The combination was well-tolerated and no significant pharmacokinetic interactions were noted.
 Median HIV RNA levels decreased by .88 log at 12 weeks; by 24 weeks, a 0.03-log reduction was noted.
 Halfway through the study, significant increases in CD4 counts (> 20%) were observed in those patients with baseline values above 50 cells/mm3.

 A recent comparison study of ZDV/ddI and ZDV/3TC in small numbers of previously treated children gave the edge to the latter combination, based on a more sustained increase in CD4 counts and decrease in viral loads.(9) A rare triple-combination, open-label trial recently studied ZDV, ddI and nevirapine.(10) The combination was associated with efficacy over six months (HIV RNA load decreased by > 0.5 log) and it was well-tolerated.
-For more information about both of these trials, consult the NEWSLINE section of this issue (see "Combinations of reverse transcriptase inhibitors in children" and "Triple-
+For more information about both of these trials, consult the NEWSLINE section of this issue (see "Combinations of reverse transcriptase inhibitors in children" and "Triple-combination therapy in infants").

 Outside of ACTG 152 there are no data to date comparing the efficacy of antiretroviral combinations in children.
 Many pediatricians are now using ZDV/ddI and ZDV/3TC.
 How to fit protease inhibitors into this picture, even with two of them fully licensed and available, is a big question.